yinwenpeng/Online-FLORS/README.md

 2) **Unlabeled Data**. e.g., "wsj_ul.100k" after "-unlabeledData"

-				File with sentences, each sentence lies in one row, and words are separated by one \tab.
+				File with sentences, each sentence lies in one row, and words are separated by tab or space.

 3) **Unlabeled Big Data**. e.g., "English_Gigawords_500k.txt" after "-bigData"

-				The same with "Unlabeled Data", except for replacing \tab with a space
+				The same format with "Unlabeled Data"

 4) **The format of "output.txt" in prediction**, i.e., "-out output.txt"